tweibley/legate/docs/Todo/new-sessions.md

         *   The most recently updated session becomes active and its ID is stored.
     *   **`?desired_session_id=` Query Parameter:**
         *   If `desired_session_id` is valid and belongs to the user/agent, it becomes the active session.
-        *   If `desired_session_id` is invalid or doesn't belong to the user/agent, a default behavior occurs (e.g., load latest, or show an error, TBD).
+        *   If `desired_session_id` is invalid or doesn't belong to the user/agent, it is ignored, and the system falls back to the standard logic (load existing active session from Sinatra session, or load latest from all user/agent sessions, or create new).
+A user-facing message might be optionally displayed to indicate the requested session was not loaded.
     *   `@previous_sessions_list` is correctly populated, sorted, and contains summarized data.
     *   `@chat_history_events` correctly reflects the events of the active session.
 *   **`POST /agents/:name/chat` (Message Sending):**